falcosecurity/.github/CONTRIBUTING.md

 We are really glad you are reading this, because we need volunteer developers to help this project come to fruition.

+> Please ensure to allocate time to thoroughly read and comprehend this entire guide, as well as The Falco Project's [code review process](contributing/review-process.md), before submitting any code changes.
+This will help facilitate a timely and seamless review process.

 **Table of Contents**

 * [Code of Conduct](#code-of-conduct)